 Watering

-As the roots begin to grow under the mat, I like to then add water to the bottom of the tray.
-Leave them for a minute or two so that the roots can soak up what they need, then tipping the tray at one end, drain all the water out from the tray.
-This is important so that the microgreens are not sitting in water.Storing
+As the roots begin to grow through the mat, I like to water them by adding a small amount of water to the bottom of the tray.
+If you leave them for a minute or two, the roots will soak up what they need.
+Be sure to drain out all the remaining water by tippping it at one end.Storing

-Store your sunflower microgreens in a suitable container in the fridge for up to 5 days.Growing
+Store sunflower microgreens in a suitable container in the fridge for up to 5 days.Growing

 For standard 10x20-inch growing trays I use 60g of black sunflower seeds.
 Check your seed supplier or use an online seed growing calculator for exact details to match the size of your container.Food safety